 First of all, select the correct cultivar for your USDA zone and microclimate.
 Contact your local extension office.
 They can supply you with pertinent information for your area.
 Situate trees in the most frost-free area of the landscape, never at a low point.

 Don’t use insecticides when the tree is in bloom lest you kill off all the beneficial honeybees.
 Keep an eye on fertilization, especially lawn fertilization near nectarines.
 Keep it at least 5 feet (1.5 m.) away from spread of the tree’s canopy.

 Cool it on the pruning.
 Only remove dead and diseased limbs and those that cross over each other.
 How old is your tree?
-Remember, nectarine trees don’t fruit, or very minimally, until they are 3-4 years old.
+Remember, nectarine trees don’t fruit, or very minimally, until they are three or four years old.
 You may have to be a little patient until your tree has matured when it will reward you with a bumper crop of juicy nectarines.